nickhand/classylss/README.rst

 Dependencies
 ------------

-The required external dependencies are:
+The required external Python dependencies are:

-- FFTW
 - astropy
 - numpy
 - requests